erwintobing15/Disposisi/README.md

 # Disposisi

-> Disposisi is an android application for managing letters.
-This is a project I created for my volunteer work in BNNK Bandung.
-I created this application as per their request to create a mobile version of an existing web that in developed then.
-So I created the web service too, to integrate with MySQL database.
-The application is created using java and android studio.
+> An android application for managing letters and a REST API to integrate the app with MySQL database on the website server.
+This project is created for my volunteer work in BNNK Bandung, as per their request to create a mobile version of an existing web, so they can upload a letter without using computer.
+The source code for the rest api can be found [here](https://github.com/erwintobing15/restapi).

 ## Screenshoot
 <table>